Joacohbc/goto/README.md

 goto-add ~/Wallpaper/ w

 Output: The changes were applied successfully

+goto w

+Output: Go to: /home/joaco/Wallpaper/
 ```

-**Note:** If you want to change the commands and their name you can, you only need change the alias file
+**Note:** *If you want to change the commands and their name you can, you only need change the alias file*